hawnnguyen/graphql.wookies/README.md

-# Graphql SpringBoot with wookies
+# Sample Graphql SpringBoot with Wookies

 Build the graphql.wookies project